ilazaric/ALL/src/linux/README.md

 nvm on PATH_MAX: https://insanecoding.blogspot.com/2007/11/pathmax-simply-isnt.html
-nvm on nvm, looking at linux source, open() syscall cant handle > PATH_MAX (ENAMETOOLONG) getname_flags fn in fs/namei.c
+nvm on nvm, looking at linux source, open() syscall cant handle > PATH_MAX (ENAMETOOLONG) getname_flags fn in fs/namei.c so what, an elf program header specifying a region for exceptions? the exceptions would be pretty big :'( this region cant be thread local imo

+conclusion:
+errors are reported either as just the error code or with args as well they are reported as either std::expected-ish or via exception exception can always be done over std::expected, .unwrap_or_throw() the "just error code" is in fact important, because it is zero overhead (same asm as if no type safety was introduced) the "with args" is complex though consider pathname should it be std::string? that means allocation it could in theory be char[PATH_MAX]-ish but still, the or_syscall_error<> type should be small so the exception shouldnt be placed in it, but a handle so maybe allocation could be somewhat alleviated with a block of memory created at elf load time to not worry about fragmentation, it would never release memory to the block, but to a free list for that exception kind
+(or exception size specific)
+in fact, throwing the thin version is kinda meaningless maybe damn, char[PATH_MAX] approach makes fat exceptions :(